 You'll be amazed at how many things you can make for yourself to have a coordinated kitchen and coordinate all of the accessories!
 Imagine how envious your friends who don't sew will be of your coordinated kitchen accessories!

-Aprons, potholders, can cozies, table clothes, fabric dishes for casseroles and so much more are the tip of the iceberg when you control the fabric and pattern choices.
+Aprons, potholders, can cozies, table cloths, fabric dishes for casseroles and so much more are the tip of the iceberg when you control the fabric and pattern choices.
 It may take time but make your plans before you go fabric shopping so you know you'll have enough for all the things you want to make for your kitchenContinue to 5 of 6 below.

 05 of 06